Kinto/kinto/docs/configuration/good-practices.rst

 * At least two nodes (e.g. Linux boxes)
 * A load balancer, that spreads requests across the nodes (e.g. HAProxy)
-* Each node runs several WSGI process workers (e.g. uWSGI)
+* Each node runs several WSGI process workers (e.g. uWSGI or Granian)
 * Each node runs a HTTP reverse proxy that spreads requests across the workers (e.g. Nginx)

 Vertical scaling: